DakaiGroup/metamask-snaps/README.md

   "description": "Your description",
   "proposedName": "Your snap`s name",
   "source": {
-    "shasum": "hash of the package", //Managed and updated by mm-cli "location": {
+    "shasum": "hash of the package, managed and updated by mm-cli", "location": {
       "npm": {
         "filePath": "dist/bundle.js",